natenka/pyneng-book-en/docs/source/book/15_module_re/search.rst

     pprint(parse_cdp('sh_cdp_neighbors_sw1.txt'))

 The desired strings are selected using startswith() string method.
-And in a string, a regular expression takes required part of the string.
+And in a string, a regex takes required part of the string.
 It all ends up in a dictionary.

 The result is: